-Finally, according to Straus (1982), Pavlov's theory distorts its temporal order in that the "three term relation in which the signal stands as middle term ....
-The animated organism's anticipation of what is coming and its reaction to it has no place in his theory."
-Indeed, his criticism of Pavlov is so thorough that we need not dwell on the temporality of signal learning and how Pavlov distorts it.
+Finally, according to Straus (1982), Pavlov's theory distorts its temporal order in that, instead of the signal being the first of four terms, there is a "three term relation in which the signal stands as middle term The animated organism's anticipation of what is coming and its reaction to it has no place in his theory."
+Indeed, his criticism of Pavlov is so thorough that we need not dwell on the temporality of signal learning and how Pavlov distorts it [i.e., as a response and not an anticipation].